Who are the men that pick for scraps amongst the ruins at the end of history?

 Those are called steroids.

-Those already exist.
+Those are those already exist.

 They're called steroids.